Updated Jan 2024

-On Wednesday 14th August the group were on Blackstone Edge in the general area known locally as High Peak or Lydgate working with the Environment Agency; Rochdale Council and River Ribble Trust, installing several water volume monitoring devices for run-off water from the moorland which ultimately ends up in Littleborough.
-Once the agencies are satified with the devices are correctly located and acheiving their intended purpose they will then hand them over to the group to monitor at regular intervals.
+Some time ago up on Blackstone Edge in the general area known locally as High Peak or Lydgate we worked with the Environment Agency; Rochdale Council; Liverpool University and River Ribble Trust, installing several water volume monitoring devices for run-off water from the moorland which ultimately ends up in Littleborough.
+Members of the Trust periodically download data from the devices and it is stored/used for climate modelling by the above agencies.

-We have not stood still during the Covid-19 crisis.
-We are having weekly Zoom/Skype meetings with many other flood groups around the country, hosted by the National Flood Forum.
-The theme (and what seems to be a common frustration nationally) throughout has been that local authority planning departments are unable to retain staff; thus understaffed and that planning applications are not given due diligence.
+What seems to be a common frustration nationally is that local authority planning departments are unable to retain staff; thus understaffed and that planning applications are not given sufficient due diligence.

 It is becoming apparent though that this somewhat stems from the Government's housing quota imposed on Local Authorities to reach the said quotas.
-All flood groups including us are beginning to formulate a strategy to take things forward at a national level.
+All flood groups, including us, continue to take things forward at a national level.